Panasonic GF6 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GF6 lacks such a headphone port.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the GF6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF6 was succeeded by the Panasonic GF7.
+Both the GF6 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The GF6 was replaced by the Panasonic GF7, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GF6 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.